abock/idgen/README.md

 * [Nano ID](https://zelark.github.io/nano-id-cc/): secure random IDs of configurable size and alphabet
 * Xcode Storyboard/XIB IDs

+It can also encode strings for [3x4 numeric keypad/phone entry][phonewords].
+This feature was implemented for and tested on [Fidelity's](https://www.fidelity.com/) antiquated phone authentication system, wherein they ask for an account password to be entered on a phone keypad.

 ## Install & Update

 ### Install